5mehulhelp5/Magento-2-Extensions/Blog/README.md

 You don’t need to rely on WordPress or any other third-party platform when you have a Magefan Blog that attracts, engages and converts!

-1>Choose from 22+ blog templates for post lists and homepage 2>Create an unlimited number of blog posts, categories, tags and authors 3>Schedule and preview posts before publication 4>Improve blog navigation with 8 different sidebar widgets 5>Optimize your blog for better position in search with multiple SEO features 6>Cross-promote your products in the blog and posts in the catalogue 7>Insert featured and recent posts anywhere in your store using widgets
+1>Choose from 22+ blog templates for post lists and homepage<br/>
+2>Create an unlimited number of blog posts, categories, tags and authors<br/>
+3>Schedule and preview posts before publication<br/>
+4>Improve blog navigation with 8 different sidebar widgets<br/>
+5>Optimize your blog for better position in search with multiple SEO features<br/>
+6>Cross-promote your products in the blog and posts in the catalogue<br/>
+7>Insert featured and recent posts anywhere in your store using widgets<br/>

 Make the Most of the Blog SEO